 The Cardinal Institute for West Virginia Policy is a 501(c)(3) non-profit think tank founded in 2014.
-The Cardinal Institute is dedicated to researching, developing, and communicating free-market economic public policies for West Virginia that promote liberty, prosperity, and personal responsibility.
-We believe these principles will help West Virginia thrive like never before – achieving the economic turnaround that we like to call the “West Virginia Miracle.”
+The Cardinal Institute is dedicated to researching, developing, and communicating free-market economic public policies that promote liberty, prosperity, and personal responsibility in West Virginia.
+We believe these principles will help West Virginia thrive like never before – and achieve the economic turnaround that we like to call the “West Virginia Miracle.”

 The Cardinal Institute was founded by St. Albans-native, Keith Pauley, our chairman of the board.
 Keith and others thought it important to have a free-market, limited-government voice actively and consistently engaged in the marketplace of ideas in West Virginia.

 Think tanks provide academic content, participate in debate & discussion, and build policy concepts to help solve the challenges faced by the communities they serve – Cardinal’s community is the 1.8 million individuals that call West Virginia home.
 Most importantly, think tanks educate the public about how proposed or existing policies impact their lives.

 Who funds the Cardinal Institute?

 The Cardinal Institute is funded through foundation grants and donations from private individuals.

 Does the Cardinal Institute accept taxpayer money?

 No, the Cardinal Institute does not receive funds from any government institution.
 All donations to the Cardinal Institute are voluntary.